PostHog/posthog.com/contents/tutorials/feature-retention.md

 ---
-title: How to discover which features drive retention
+title: How to discover features that drive user retention
 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']